kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

         someName: someValue
 ```
 ### Add Selector Labels
-[`labels.includeSelectors`] can be used to add labels to the `spec.selectors` field of all Resources in a project.
-Note that this also adds labels to the `spec.template` field for applicable Resources.
+[`labels.includeSelectors`] can be used to add labels to the selector field of applicable Resources in a project.
+Note that this also adds labels to the template field for applicable Resources.

-Labels added to the `spec.selectors` field should not be changed after Workload and Service Resources have been created in a cluster.
+Labels added to the selector field should not be changed after Workload and Service Resources have been created in a cluster.

-Here is an example of how to add labels to the `spec.selectors` field.
+Here is an example of how to add labels to the selector field.
 1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml